sahib/brig/docs/introduction.rst

 especially important if you think about creating the repository on a portable media (e.g. usb sticks).
 If you still choose to disable this security feature you're free to do so by passing ``-x`` directly before the ``init`` subcommand.
+When typing the password, you will notice that the prompt changes color.
+The more secure (measured by Dropbox's ``zxcvbn`` library) the password is, the closer to green the prompt gets.

 Also note that a lot of files were created in the current directory.
 This is all part of the metadata that is being used by the daemon that runs